Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Introduction

 \section{Introduction}

 Let $\{M_t\}_{t\in [0,T)}$ be a family of hypersurfaces in $\R^{n+1}$.
 We say they are flowing by mean curvature if they satisfy the equation

 Here $x$ is the position, $H$ is the mean curvature, and $\mathbf{n}$ is the normal vector field.
-Mean curvature flow is the gradient flow for the area functional, and has been studied in a number of ways in the past 40 year.
-It is well-known that any closed hypersurfaces in $\R^{n+1}$ must generate singularities in finite time, and a central topic in the study of mean curvature flow is understanding these singularities.
+Mean curvature flow is the negative gradient flow for the area functional, and has been studied in a number of ways in the past 40 years.
+It is well-known that any closed hypersurface in $\R^{n+1}$ must generate singularities in finite time, and a central topic in the study of mean curvature flow is understanding these singularities.